 Tourists and visitors to Lebanon have probably tasted it in famous Lebanese restaurants as part of the Mezza.
-The Tajen is usually served in restaurants as a dressing or dip containing some tuna and a lot of onions with fried Lebanese bread on the side.
+The Tajen is usually served as a rich dressing or dip containing some tuna and a lot of onions, and fried Lebanese bread on the side.

-However, considering the many health benefits of its components, and how delicious the Tajen is, I turned it into a consistent side dish to benefit the most out of it, in healthy nutrients.
+However, considering the many health benefits of its components, and how delicious the Tajen is, I turned it into a consistent side dish to benefit the most out of its healthy nutrients.

 My personal version became known as Tuna Fish bathed in Tahini because the fish takes a good place in my recipe and the onions lessen.

 It is served on my table as a side dish topped generously with golden-fried pine nuts and almonds, and garnished with parsley and lemon slices.
 However, you could also serve it as main dish with a rich salad on the side!